Brendan Donovan Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.62).
+- The Mariners' 3.63 team ERA ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to give up 13 home runs (0.7 per game), the second-fewest in the league.
+- Mariners pitchers combine to allow 14 home runs (0.7 per game), the second-fewest in baseball.

-- The Mariners will send Castillo (2-0) out to make his fifth start of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts through 24 2/3 innings pitched.
+- Flexen gets the start for the Mariners, his fourth of the season.
+He is 0-3 with a 7.79 ERA and 11 strikeouts through 17 1/3 innings pitched.

-- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander went seven scoreless innings while giving up two hits.
+- The righty last pitched on Tuesday against the Milwaukee Brewers, when he tossed six innings, allowing four earned runs while giving up six hits.

+- In four games this season, the 28-year-old has put up an ERA of 7.79, with 5.7 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.